Using home equity for unexpected medical expenses

 If you have a mortgage, you are building equity in your home while you pay it off.
 The amount of equity you have is the difference between the market value of your home (what it could sell for) and the amount you still owe on your mortgage.
-For example, if the market value of your home is $300,000 and you owe $100,000, you have $200,000 in home equity.
+For example, if the market value of your home is $300,000 and you owe $100,000 on your current mortgage, you have $200,000 in home equity.

 - Low interest rates: Home equity loans are secured by your home, and because of this the interest rates are often lower than unsecured loan rates, like credit cards or personal loans.

 - Availability of funds: The amount you can borrow depends on your available equity and loan company limits.
-Discover Home Loans offers loans up to $150,000.
+Discover Home Loans offers loans between $35,000 and $300,000.